fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 Stolk A, Todorovic A, Schoffelen JM, Oostenveld R.  **[Online and offline tools for head movement compensation in MEG.](https://doi.org/10.1016/j.neuroimage.2012.11.047)** Neuroimage.
 2013 Mar;68:39-48. doi: 10.1016/j.neuroimage.2012.11.047.
 {% include markup/end %}

-## Acquiring head shape for visualisation
+## Acquiring the head shape for more realistic visualisation

-Monitoring the head position can be done by visualizing the head shape in 3 different ways: As a sphere, Polhemus acquired points representing the head shape or with a realistic head shape acquired with a 3D-Scanner.
-While the sphere needs no further action, the latter two need to be recorded in advance to the MEG measurement.
+Monitoring the head position can be done by visualizing the head shape in 3 different ways: as a sphere, using head shape points acquired with the Polhemus (mostly from the upper part of the head) or with a realistic head shape including facial details acquired with a 3D-Scanner like [this](https://structure.io/structure-sensor).

+### Sphere

+Visualizing the head as a sphere requires no further action.

 ### Polhemus

-During the preparation for the MEG measurement the fiducials and additional points of the head surface are measured with the Polhemus.
-We suggest to acquire the additional points on the brow ridge, cheekbone and along the nose, this will help in visualizing the head shape more realistic.
-In a case of EEG/MEG also the locations of the electrode locations can also be measured and used for the visualization.
+During the preparation for the MEG measurement the fiducials and additional points of the head surface are digitized with the Polhemus.
+We recommend to acquire additional points on the brow ridge, cheekbone and along the nose; this will help not only in coregistration but also in visualizing the head shape.
+In a case of EEG/MEG the locations of the electrode locations can also be measured and used for the visualization.
 All these points together can be used for visualizing the head shape during the on- and offline visualization of the head movements.

 ### 3D-Scanner

-The head shape can also be measured with a 3D-Scanner (i.e. structure.io) to acquire a realistic representation of the subject.
-But before we can use the measured head shape we have to preprocess the data.
-The structure.io stores the head shape in its own device coordinate system and therefore needs to realigned to the respective coordinate system.
-So in the first step we localize the fiducials on the head shape:
+The head shape can also be measured with a 3D-Scanner like [this one](https://structure.io/structure-sensor) to acquire a realistic representation of the subject.
+Prior to using the scanned head shape, it has to be preprocessed.
+The 3D-Scanner stores the head shape in its own device coordinate system and therefore needs to realigned to the respective coordinate system.

+In the first step we localize the fiducials on the head shape:

     headshape = ft_read_headshape('Model.obj');
     cfg = [];